maxmind/MaxMind-DB/MaxMind-DB-spec.md

 ### build\_epoch

-This is an unsigned 64-bit integer that contains database build timestamp as a Unix epoch value.
+This is an unsigned 64-bit integer that contains the database build timestamp as a Unix epoch value.

 ### description